Staff

 Senior Energy Project Manager

-Ann has been working inside Chittenden County municipalities on a wide range of projects and regional issues since 2014.
+Ann has worked in Chittenden County municipalities on a wide range of projects and regional issues since 2014.
 She joined CCRPC in 2021.
 Ann’s work is focused primarily on addressing climate change and Vermont’s clean energy goals by helping municipalities implement projects and policies in their adopted Energy Plans.
 Additionally, Ann supports the Chittenden County Communications Union District.
-Prior to joining CCRPC, Ann worked for the Town of Milton, Town of Shelburne, Town of Essex, and Village of Essex Junction.
+Prior to joining CCRPC, Ann worked for the Town of Milton, Town of Shelburne, Town of Essex, and City (then Village) of Essex Junction.
 She has also managed projects in Williston, Colchester, Hinesburg, and Middlebury.
+She currently serves on the ReSource Board of Directors.

 Ann received her B.A. from the Evergreen State College in Olympia, Washington, and her master’s degree in Public Administration from the University of Vermont.
-Ann is a founding member of Vermont Women Leading Government and a graduate of the UVM Extension Master Gardener program.
-Outside of work, Ann enjoys yoga, hiking, gardening, local foods, and cooking.
+Outside of work, Ann enjoys art, independent films, hiking, gardening, local foods, and cooking.
 She lives with her husband and cat in Hinesburg.

 Melanie Needle